devops329/devops/instruction/gitHubReleases/gitHubReleases.md

 You do this by creating a new workflow job named **release** that triggers when both the build and deploy jobs complete.
 This job will use the third party `ncipollo/release-action` to call the GitHub API and automatically create the tag and release based upon information found in the execution trigger and the version ID created in the **build** job.
 You can reference the version variable from the build job with the `needs.build.outputs.version` variable.

+> [!NOTE] Blindly using other people's code is a security risk.
+We have mitigated the risk for our purposes by manually reviewing the code, _and_ by specifying the exact commit from which the action should be used.
+This gives us confidence that bad actors cannot execute arbitrary code in our workflows by "updating" their source.

 Add the following to your `ci.yml` pipeline.

 ```yml